ElviraE/Liatrio-project/README.md

 ##  EKS CLUSTER FOR DOCKERISED FLASK API WITH (IAC)

-## Requirements
+## Prerequisites

-This setup requires awscli docker and kubectl
-- aws-cli/2.7.24
+- Kubectl — communication tool we will use to communicate between our Kubernetes cluster and our machine.
+Installation instructions available on https://kubernetes.io/docs/tasks/tools/install-kubectl/
+- AWS CLI /2.7.24 — AWS tool which we will use to issue commands related to AWS configurations.
+To install follow https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html
-- Docker version 20.10.17
+- Docker version 20.10.17 - an open platform for developing, shipping, and running applications.
+Installation instructions available on https://docs.docker.com/get-docker/
-- kubectl